mayankjx/portfolio-website/README.md

 # Personal Portfolio

 This is my personal Portfolio website having all the information about me, technologies I used and projects I made.
 I tried to replicate the texting style conversation.
-The website is designed is from scratch all the HTML, CSS and Javascript is written from scratch.
+The website is designed from scratch all the HTML, CSS and Javascript is written from scratch.

 ## Tech stack